Markets

 Mentioned in this article

-Roche Holding faces a critical market assessment as trading resumes Monday, following the release of Phase III data for its multiple sclerosis candidate fenebrutinib.
-The drug achieved its primary goal in a study for primary progressive multiple sclerosis (PPMS), a challenging segment with limited treatment options.
+Swiss pharmaceutical giant Roche faces a pivotal market session on Monday following the release of Phase III trial results for its investigational multiple sclerosis drug, fenebrutinib.
+The data, announced over the weekend of February 8, 2026, showed the therapy met its primary endpoint in a study for primary progressive multiple sclerosis (PPMS), a severe form of the disease with limited treatment options.
+Roche shares concluded the previous trading day at 356.40 Swiss francs, reflecting a slight decline of 0.6%.

 Related Articles